Prices incl. VAT plus shipping costs

 The Hegner fretsaw LS 250/300 has a precision mechanical clamping system that can be operated with five simple steps and without any effort.
 There is no need to bend, compress, or pretension the arch.
 The wear-free construction consists of two clamping blocks with knurled screws and a clamping device using a knurled nut.
 The steps for clamping the fretsaw blade:

-2. Turn the knurled nut (5) counter-clockwise until it strikes the adjusting screw head (6).
+2. Turn the knurled nut (5) counter-clockwise until it hits the adjusting screw head (6).

-3. Insert the saw blade into the lower mounting (clamping block, 3) as far as it will go and clamp it with the locking screw (1) (teeth facing down).
+3. Insert the saw blade into the lower receptacle (clamping block, 3) as far as it will go and clamp it with the locking screw (1) (teeth down).